migvidal/ViWiki/README.md

-# ViWiki
+# ENGLISH - ViWiki
 A basic but very visual Wikipedia client.
-Demo app to show my programming and Android knowledge.
+Demo app to show my programming and Android / Kotlin knowledge.

 ## Issues and discoveries (will update during the development)

 ### Kotlin and Android
 - === compares reference, == compares data.
 Careful!
-- Don't forget to add android:name to manifest when using a custom Application class
+- Don't forget to add `android:name` to manifest when using a custom Application class
 - To implement a regular SearchView, an additional Activity must be used.
 Thus, this won't be a single activity app.
+- Drawable icons can be customized for night theme by adding the night version in a new folder "drawable-night-<dpi>".
+I had to do it with the 'X' icon in the ArticleFragment's Action Bar.

 ### Programming tips
 - When the stack trace doesn't go deep enough, add a try-catch(print) block in the error line.